 However restoration was carried out under Charles II in 1660 and the now standing ‘Ducal Mansion’ was built by Henry Cavendish, 2nd Duke of Newcastle.
 Some rock cut cellars and medieval pointed arches still survive, and guided tours are available today through what is known as ‘Mortimer’s Hole’.

 Ducal Mansion now serves as an art gallery and museum with more restoration done to the original medieval structures, beautiful grounds, and a sprawling cave system.
-There is some work going on into 2020 to bring new interactive exhibitions on the castle’s 1000 year history as well as the legend of Robin Hood.
+There are new interactive exhibitions on the castle’s 1000 year history as well as the legend of Robin Hood.

 - Distance from Warwick: 59.8 miles, 1h 12 min